The Cohomology Annihilator of a Curve Singularity: Relation with Noncommutative Resolutions

-Recall that a maximal Cohen-Macaulay module $M$ over a Gorenstein ring $R$ is called \textit{$n$-cluster tilting} if If $R$ is an isolated Gorenstein singularity with $\dim R \geq 3$ and $M$ is a $d-2$-cluster tilting module, then $\Lambda = \End(M)$ is maximal Cohen-Macaulay and $\gldim \Lambda = \dim R$ \cite[Theorem 5.2.1.]{I}.
+where $\mathrm{add}_RM$ is the subcategory of $\module R$ consisting of modules which are isomorphic to direct summands of finite direct sums of copies of $M$.
+If $R$ is an isolated Gorenstein singularity with $\dim R \geq 3$ and $M$ is a $(d-2)$-cluster tilting module, then $\Lambda = \End_R(M)$ is maximal Cohen-Macaulay and $\gldim \Lambda = \dim R$ \cite[Theorem 5.2.1.]{I}.
 Moreover, $M$ has a free summand.
-Combining the above discussions, we have \begin{theorem} If $R$ is an isolated Gorenstein singularity with $\dim R \geq 3$ and $M$ is a $d-2$-cluster tilting module, then $(\sann M)^{2\dim R} \subseteq \ca(R) \subseteq \sann M$.
-In particular, stable annihilator of a $d-2$-cluster tilting module defines the singular locus of $R$ if in addition we assume the hypotheses of \cite[Theorem 5.3.]{IT} or \cite[Theorem 5.4.]{IT}. \end{theorem}
+Combining the above discussions, we have \begin{theorem} If $R$ is an isolated Gorenstein singularity with $\dim R \geq 3$ and $M$ is a $(d-2)$-cluster tilting module, then $(\sann_R M)^{2\dim R} \subseteq \ca(R) \subseteq \sann_R M$.
+In particular, stable annihilator of a $(d-2)$-cluster tilting module defines the singular locus of $R$ if in addition we assume the hypotheses of \cite[Theorem 5.3.]{IT} or \cite[Theorem 5.4.]{IT}. \end{theorem}